apache/samza/docs/learn/documentation/0.7.0/container/metrics.md

 ### MetricsReporter

 The other important interface is the MetricsReporter.
 The TaskRunner uses MetricsReporter implementations to send its MetricsRegistry counters and gauges to whatever metrics infrastructure the reporter uses.
 A Samza job's configuration determines which MetricsReporters the TaskRunner will use.
-Out of the box, Samza comes with a MetricsSnapshotReporter that sends JSON metrics messages to a Kafka topic.
+Out of the box, Samza comes with a MetricsSnapshotReporter that sends JSON metrics messages to a Kafka topic, and a JmxReporter that records metrics to be read via JMX.

 ## [Windowing &raquo;](windowing.html)